fanzhonghao/study/OSRecord/mainPoint.md

 The main function of the directory system is to map the ASCII name of file onto the information needed to locate the data.

-<b>A directory consists of a list of fixed-size entries, one per file, containing a fixed-length file name, a structure of the file attributes and one or more disk addresses.And store file attributes in the i-nodes.</b>
+A directory consists of a list of fixed-size entries, one per file, containing a fixed-length file name, a structure of the file attributes and one or more disk addresses.And store file attributes in the i-nodes.
 <img src = "img/14.png"/>
 <img src = "img/15.png"/>

 <b>Operations required to remove a file in UNIX</b>
-> Remove the file from its directory.
+Remove the file from its directory.
 Release the i-node to the pool of free i-nodes.
 Return all the disk blocks to the pool of free disk blocks.